Should I grow microgreens?

 Testing your market: working with restaurants

 After you’ve grown a few sample trays, it’s time to test the market.
-Restaurants will always be the best customer to go for when starting out with microgreens, because they’ll purchase larger quantities on a reliable schedule.
+Restaurants will always be the best customer to go to when starting out with microgreens because they’ll purchase larger quantities on a reliable schedule.
 This allows you to streamline your production, because you know you have orders coming in on a weekly basis.

 If you haven’t worked with restaurants before, here are some pointers:

 - The two best times are from 9–10 am and 2–3 pm.
 Never visit during service hours, unless you want to make yourself a new enemy.

 - Emphasize how fresh and local your produce is.
 Chances are the micros they’re getting (if they’re getting any at all) are coming through a distributor and are both more expensive and less fresh.